kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 *   This code does not work on IE 8 and lower...and I don't care.

-*   I only used two jQuery attribute selectors here but there are many more.
+*   We only used two jQuery attribute selectors here but there are many more.
 [Read about the jQuery Selector API](http://api.jquery.com/category/selectors/, "Read about jQuery Selectors on the jQuery API site").

-*   I only used two jQuery attribute selectors here but there are many more.
-[Read about the jQuery Selector API](http://api.jquery.com/category/selectors/, "Read about jQuery Selectors on the jQuery API site").
+*   While we had to do `dataset` feature detection for the `data-team` attribute, take note that we didn't have to do that for `data-players-team` attribute.
+This is because

 *   more performant code for detecting if stuff is visible...more elegant code.